Protect Health -End Fossil Fuels: Skyler Knutzen/Global Climate and Health Alliance.

 Parties to the Paris Agreement are due to present the third iterations of their national climate action plans, called “Nationally Determined Contributions” by February 2025.
 While the majority of NDCs mention health, far fewer describe healthy climate action, include costings and budgets to support these actions, or define targets to report on progress.
 NDCs 3.0 must address these aspects to adequately protect people and our planet.

 “By COP29, governments will be midway through a two-year process, as part of work under the Global Goal on Adaptation, to set clear indicators for measuring how well countries are adapting to climate change, including how well people’s health is being protected in the face of climate impacts”, said Jess Beagley, Policy Lead at the Global Climate and Health Alliance.
-“In Baku, governments must agree on the process that will ensure robust health metrics are defined next year at COP30.
+“In Baku, governments must agree on the process that will ensure robust health metrics are defined next year at COP30.”

-“The decision at COP29 which will ultimately determine the success of the conference will be the adoption of a new climate finance target”, said Beagley.
+“Such an agreement COP29 which will ultimately determine the success of the conference will be the adoption of a new climate finance target”, said Beagley.
 “Governments must agree to an ambitious updated climate finance commitment, the New Collective Quantified Goal.
 This must be in the order of trillions, based on grants, not loans, and respond to the needs of developing countries across adaptation, loss and damage and mitigation”.

 ENDS